Rewind X

 When a user initiates a Protected Transfer, tokens enter a time-bounded state.
 The transfer is recorded on-chain with a unique identifier, the sender's address, the recipient's address, the token and amount, and the window duration.

 During the rewind window, only the sender can act.
-Three outcomes are possible: the sender reverses the transfer, the sender releases early, or the window expires and the transfer becomes claimable by the recipient.
+Three outcomes are possible: the sender reverses the transfer, the sender releases early, or the window expires and either party can complete settlement.

 Multi-Token Support